YaremMalta/librarymanagement-1/README.md

 PostgreSQL: Used as the database.
 Postman: Used for testing API requests.
 Factory Design Pattern: Applied for managing book types.
-Setup

-TO RUN THE PROJECT, YOU CAN FOLLOW THESE STEPS:
+SET UP TO RUN THE PROJECT, YOU CAN FOLLOW THESE STEPS:

 Clone your repository:
 git clone https://github.com/YaremMalta/library.git